 There are many more online resources you can refer to, and I hope that you do.

-If we all do a little bit, we can make a difference, not just to our own pockets, but to the national grid and the global energy drive toward a greener living and even the global warming issues facing our planet.
+If we all do a little bit, we can make a difference.
+Not just to our own pockets, but to the national grid and the global energy drive toward a greener living.
+Who knows, maybe we can even contribute to reducing global warming.

 At the very least we need to educate our children on how to be more energy-efficient and ‘save the polar bears’ – a statement frequently used in our house. .

-If anyone has any more tips to add to this list, please put them in the comments section.
+If anyone has any more tips on how to stay warm in winter, and save a bit of money doing so, then please put them in the comments section.
 I will do an updated post adding them to my existing list in a few weeks time.